 We go, therefore, to the nursery, the favelas, the church lobby, the bus stop, the mejlis, the pregnancy resource center, the frozen food section, the laundromat, the board room, the zanana, the classroom, the cafe, and the track meet.
 Young and old, single and married, from all places to all places, we all go, and we go with the good news.

 “How then will they call on him in whom they have not believed?
 And how are they to believe in him of whom they have never heard?
-And how are they to hear without someone preaching?
+How are they to hear without someone preaching?
 And how are they to preach unless they are sent?
 As it is written, ‘How beautiful are the feet of those who preach the good news!’”
 (Rom.
 10:14-15).

 In the footsteps of the serpent-crusher, Eve’s daughters of faith are called to nurture (mother) life in the face of death.
 Our mothering work is cross-shaped.
 That means we fight in this war by grace through faith.
 As “earth-bound” as our work may seem, we remember that we are not wrestling against flesh and blood as we nurture life both inside and outside the womb.
 Our God-designed maternal instinct is a matter of spiritual warfare.
 Over all of the pan-ethnic cultural expressions in the global body of Christ, we all put on God’s own spiritual armor (Eph.
 6:10-18).